Please wait for download

 sure you know, CAFCASS is a Non Departmental Government Body.
 We don't

-in family courts and other settings, ensuring their voices are heard, so
+families in family courts and other settings, ensuring their voices are

-decisions can be reached that are in the best interests of the children.
-This
+heard, so decisions can be reached that are in the best interests of the

-is our main focus and will continue to be so.
-I hope that we will
+children.
+This is our main focus and will continue to be so.
+I hope that

-continue to have a constructive dialogue with MANKIND and
+we will continue to have a constructive dialogue with

 the threat, that if govt agencies pretend to listen to us, we will be partly